openstack/octavia/doc/source/api/octaviaapi.rst

   - Example:  Protocol for ``listener`` does not match protocol on ``pool``

 - ``500`` - The request encountered an unexpected failure

+- ``503`` - The project is busy with other requests, try again later

 Load Balancers
 --------------